Need Your Love So Bad: Songwriting credits and releases

 There are differing accounts of the songwriting credits.
 The original King Records release lists the writer as "Willie John" as do the original Blue Horizon and CBS Records singles by Fleetwood Mac.
 However, some compilations show the writer as Mertis John, Willie's brother.
 A 2001 biography of Little Willie John includes:

 The American performing rights organization BMI attributes the song to both William Edward John and Mertis John Jr. (Little Willie's and his brother's legal names).

 King Records released John's single, which reached No. 5 on the Billboard R&B in 1956 and the B-side "Home at Last" reached No. 6 in the same chart.
 As one of John's most popular tunes, it has been included on various compilation albums, such as Fever: The Best of Little Willie John (1993) and The Very Best of Little Willie John (2001).

 Renditions by other artists

+Irma Thomas

+New Orleans R&B and soul blues singer Irma Thomas recorded the song as "I Need Your Love So Bad".
+Described as "deeply soulful", it first appeared on her 1964 album Wish Someone Would Care on Imperial Records.
+H. B. Barnum provided the arrangement, with the production duties handled by Eddie Ray.
+Album liner notes list the songwriter as "H. Dunham"; later compilations that include the song, such as Time Is on My Side (1983, Kent Records) show the composer as "John".

 Fleetwood Mac

+In April 1968, Fleetwood Mac recorded "Need Your Love So Bad" for producer Mike Vernon's Blue Horizon Records.
+John Mayall encouraged Peter Green to cover the song.
+The initial recording sessions for "Need Your Love So Bad" took place on 11 April 1968, which yielded two incomplete takes, with one being aborted due to an incorrect piano chord.
+A complete recording from this session was included on The Complete Blue Horizon Sessions 1967–1969, which also featured McVie on piano.

-In 1968, Fleetwood Mac recorded "Need Your Love So Bad" for producer Mike Vernon's Blue Horizon Records.
-According to Vernon, he suggested to group guitarist and vocalist Peter Green that a string section be added.
-Vernon contacted Mickey Baker, who provided the guitar on John's original version, to write an orchestral score for the song.
+A new session was arranged for 28 April, where Christine McVie switched over to organ for all subsequent run-throughs.
+Jeremy Spencer attended neither the original recording session nor the one arranged for 28 April.
+A few takes were recorded, including one with Steve Gregory on saxophone.
+Of the takes attempted, the third was labeled as the master.
+Vernon suggested to Green that a string section be added to improve the song's commercial viability.
+The band objected to the inclusion of the strings, although Vernon ultimately prevailed.
+Vernon contacted Mickey Baker, who provided the guitar on John's original version, to write an orchestral score for Fleetwood Mac's rendition.
+David Katz served as the violin leader for the recording session, which was held on 15 May.